 Folks come to Sheridan to get cozy with cowboys, and there's no better way to experience the icons and outlaws of Wyoming than during WYO Rodeo Week, Sheridan's premiere cultural attraction.
-Rodeo Week features the First Peoples' Pow Wow, Rodeo Parade, Boot Kick Off, Pancake Breakfast, street dances, Rodeo Carnival, Indian Relay Races, and four nights of epic PRCA Rodeo performances.
+Rodeo Week features the First Peoples' Pow Wow, Rodeo Parade, Boot Kick Off, Pancake Breakfast, street dances, Rodeo Carnival, Indian Relay Races, concerts, and four nights of epic PRCA Rodeo performances.
 It's a homecoming like nothing you've ever experienced, and the perfect time to immerse yourself in the culture of the American West.

-Annual western events include the Sheridan County Rodeo, Bots Sots Remount, the Rocky Mountain Leather Trade Show, Eaton's Horse Drive, and the Brinton Leather Show.
-The Bots Sots Remount, staged at Trail End, celebrates the pomp and pageantry of equestrian history with activities, attractions, and the eponymous sale itself.
+Annual western events include the Sheridan County Rodeo, Cowgirl Cadillacs Horse Sale, the Rocky Mountain Leather Trade Show, Eatons' Horse Drive, and the Brinton Leather Show.
+Cowgirl Cadillacs, staged at the fairgrounds, celebrates the pomp and pageantry of equestrian history with activities, attractions, and the sale itself.

 Don King Days at the Big Horn Equestrian Center is a raucous celebration of western life, and includes cowboy polo, bronc riding, steer roping, and more.
-The event, hosted annually over Labor Day Weekend, brings in cowboys and horsemen from across the Rocky Mountain region, and will celebrate its 35th year in 2023.
+The event, hosted annually over Labor Day Weekend, brings in cowboys and horsemen from across the Rocky Mountain region, and will celebrate its 36th year in 2024.

 One of Sheridan County's best kept secrets is the community's deep connection to polo.
 Sheridan County is home to two major polo venues at the Flying H Polo Club and the Big Horn Equestrian Center; both located in the historic community of Big Horn.
-Polo matches run from June through September, and are open to the public - polo is a great chance to tailgate, enjoy incredible Bighorn Mountain views, and immerse yourself in one of the most unique cultural attractions that Wyoming has to offer.
+Polo matches run from June through September and are open to the public - polo is a great chance to tailgate, enjoy incredible Bighorn Mountain views, and immerse yourself in one of the most unique cultural attractions that Wyoming has to offer.